haroldtreen/epub-press/public/docs/4-Feedback.md

 To follow the development of new features or get involved, visit the [Github Repo](https://github.com/haroldtreen/epub-press-chrome)

-Extension code is open source!
-Feel free to submit issues and pull requests on [Github](https://github.com/haroldtreen/epub-press-chrome).

 ## Known Issues
 1. **Empty/Incomplete Articles:**
 Some possible causes: